jlv100/synbiohub-docker/README.md

 This version does not even contain the Virtuoso image, so it should only be used by someone who knows what they are doing.

 ## Plugin Ports Used
+Note that thee are other ports that are already in use: synbiohug:7777, virtuoso:8890, elasitcsearch:9200, and sbolexplorer:13162.
 ### In alphabetical order
  - docker-compose.pluginComponentUse.yml : 8080
  - docker-compose.pluginIgem.yml : 3000